New York City Police Department corruption and misconduct: Chokehold of Michael Stewart

 On September 15, 1983, Michael Jerome Stewart was arrested for spray painting graffiti on a wall of Manhattan's First Avenue station.
-He was violent with the officers, ran to the street, lost consciousness and died on September 28, 1983.
+He was violent with the officers, ran to the street, lost consciousness, and died on September 28, 1983.
 In October 1983, the case went before a grand jury in Manhattan, but was dismissed seven months later when a juror was found to have violated court orders by conducting a private investigation into the charges.
-In February 1984, a second grand jury indicted three officers with criminally negligent homicide, assault and perjury, while three other officers were only charged with perjury.
+In February 1984, a second grand jury indicted three officers with criminally negligent homicide, assault, and perjury, while three other officers were only charged with perjury.
 Jury selection started in June 1985.
 On November 24, 1985, all six of the indicted officers were acquitted at trial.
 In 1987, the eleven involved officers and the MTA were sued for $40 million.
 In August 1990, Stewart's parents and siblings settled out of court for $1.7 million.

 Shooting of Eleanor Bumpurs

-On October 29, 1984, after threatening to throw boiling lye on Housing Authority personnel attempting to evict her, police forced entrance to Eleanor Bumpurs's public housing apartment, where she lived alone.
+On October 29, 1984, after threatening to throw boiling lye on Housing Authority personnel attempting to evict her, police forced their way into Eleanor Bumpurs's public housing apartment, where she lived alone.
 Her adult daughters wanted her to be hospitalized because she was schizophrenic with hallucinations.
 Although NYPD procedure required a City psychiatrist to be called in a case of involuntary hospitalization, none was summoned to the scene.
-Bumpurs was being evicted supposedly for nonpayment of rent.
+Bumpurs was being evicted, supposedly for nonpayment of rent.
 Although NYPD procedure required a City marshal to be present and restricted the role of police to protecting the marshal and the marshal's assistants, no marshal was summoned to the scene.
 It later turned out that she had paid her rent as usual but had not been informed of a recent rent increase.
 When police broke down the door, the elderly woman was standing at the far end of a hallway with a kitchen knife in her raised hand.
 The police attempted to restrain her by pinning her against a wall with an extended Y-shaped pole, but she swept away the pole and charged the officers.
-When the lead officer tripped and fell to the floor she stood over him and attempted to stab him with the knife.
+When the lead officer tripped and fell to the floor, she stood over him and attempted to stab him with the knife.
 Officer Stephen Sullivan fired two shots from his 12-gauge shotgun, sending one pellet into Bumpurs' hand and nine other pellets into her chest, killing her.
 Sullivan was tried and acquitted in 1987.
 In 1990, the city ended the legal proceedings by agreeing to pay $200,000 to the Bumpurs family estate.